You are viewing the global institutional website

 • Limitations.
 What the data does not show, cannot prove or should not be used to claim.

 Cultural and social impact evaluation requires prudence.
 Exodus & Resilience does not present causal claims it cannot document.
-When a relationship is indirect, contextual or preliminary, it will be communicated as such.

 What is not yet reported